For many of us the holiday season is a time of indulgence and enjoyment. You consume more food and alcohol than usual and exercise less.

 Water is such an underrated aspect of a healthy lifestyle.
 It won’t come as a surprise that water keeps you hydrated, but it also regulates your body temperature, lubricates joints, carries oxygen and nutrients to cells and can help prevent constipation.

-You may have grown up learning that we need ‘8 glasses of water a day’.
-While this provides a rough target, how much water you need can vary significantly from person to person.
+Although the conventional wisdom suggests the need for ‘8 glasses of water a day’, the actual requirement varies significantly from person to person.
 It depends on a number of factors such as your age, gender, height, weight, exercise routine, temperature, diet (including how many diuretics you consume like coffee and alcohol).

-As a general guide, men should aim for 2.6L of water per day and women 2.1L of water per day, but that will increase if you work out or are sick.
+As a general guide, men should aim for 2.6L of water per day and women 2.1L of water per day, but that will increase if you engage in regular physical activity or are dealing with an illness.

 4. Prioritise sleep

 However, neither option is ideal in the long term.
-Sleeping excessively can leave you feeling lethargic, and not getting enough rest can compromise your immunity, productivity, gut health and mood.
-It’s important to ensure you’re getting just the right amount of sleep, to keep you healthy and happy.
-Good-quality sleep can improve your mood, exercise performance, gut health, metabolism and immune system.
+Excessive sleep can leave you feeling lethargic, while insufficient rest can compromise your immunity, productivity, gut health and mood.
+Striking a balance and ensuring you get the right amount of sleep is crucial for maintaining overall health and happiness.
+Good-quality sleep has the potential to enhance your mood, exercise performance, gut health, metabolism and immune system.

 Aim for 7-9 hours of quality sleep every night (everyone’s needs will be slightly different) to keep you feeling healthy and ready for the day ahead.